Visa Extension During the COVID-19 Outbreak

 - When you graduate, you will need to cancel your visa within 2 weeks after the last day of the semester at the Chiang Mai Immigration Office.
 The Chiang Mai Immigration Office requires all educational schools/institutions/universities to report and cancel student visa as soon as students graduate.
 The student visa becomes invalid once the student graduates even if the visa expiry date is several months later.

 - For graduates whose visa expire around the same time as their graduation and would like to extend their stay for other business, they can file their extension request at the Chiang Mai Immigration Office for another 7 days.
 This can only be done once.

-For all student visa issues, please contact your faculty secretary.
+For all student visa issues, please contact the IA.